dhutapratama/docs/scout.md

 By default, the database engine will execute a "where like" query against every model attribute that you have [configured as searchable](#configuring-searchable-data).
 However, in some situations, this may result in poor performance.
 Therefore, the database engine's search strategy can be configured so that some specified columns utilize full text search queries or only use "where like" constraints to search the prefixes of strings (`example%`) instead of searching within the entire string (`%example%`).

-To define this behavior, you may assign PHP attributes to your model's `toSearchableArray` method.
+To define this behavior, you may assign GO attributes to your model's `toSearchableArray` method.
 Any columns that are not assigned additional search strategy behavior will continue to use the default "where like" strategy:

 ```php
 use Lets\Scout\Attributes\SearchUsingFullText;